-Master Chief Calhoun was born on April 20, 1925 at Ocean City, Maryland.
-He was graduated from Ocean City High School in 1943.
-He served in the U.S. Navy for three years during World War II and was honorably discharged on February 21, 1946 as a Torpedoman Second Class.
+Master Chief Calhoun was born on April 20, 1925, at Ocean City, Md.
+After graduating from Ocean City High School in 1943, he enlisted in the U.S. Navy during World War II and was honorably discharged on February 21, 1946, as a Torpedoman Second Class.

 Master Chief Calhoun's specialized training during his long career included: